What are managed IT services? Overview, types, benefits, and challenges

 What is the difference between ITSM and managed services?

 IT Service Management (ITSM) focuses on optimizing internal IT processes and delivering IT services efficiently through best practices like ITIL.
 In contrast, managed services involve outsourcing IT tasks to a third-party provider who handles management, maintenance, and support.
-Simply put, ITSM is about managing IT internally, while managed services outsource that management.
+Essentially, ITSM is about managing IT internally, while managed services outsource that management.